Joseph Smith: Evolving authority claims

-The Armies of Israel or "Zion's Camp"(1834)
+The Armies of Israel or "Zion's Camp" elevated in authority (1834–1835)

 After church members in Independence, Missouri were violently expelled from their homes, Smith dictated a revelation calling upon him to raise an army to "Redeem Zion" and serve as its commander-in-chief.

-Camp members and Priesthood elevated in authority (1835)

-On February 14, 1835, a "meeting was called for the camp of Zion to be assembled, to receive what was called a Zion’s blessing".
+On February 14, 1835, a "meeting was called for the camp of Zion to be assembled, to receive what was called a Zion's blessing".
 Smith and the Three Witnesses named twelve men to the office of "Apostle", while other members of the Zion's Camp force were ordained to the priesthood office of "Seventy".

 While the High Priesthood dated to 1831, Bushman reports it received little public attention and was not an office of authority until March 1835.
 That month, Smith, the President of the High Priesthood, issued a revelation declaring that the High Priesthood "holds the right of presidency, and has power and authority over all the offices in the church".
 The revelation held that "All other authorities, or offices in the church, are appendages to this priesthood".
 Originally called simply the "High Priesthood", it later became known as the "Melchizedek Priesthood", named for the biblical priest Melchizedek.

 Smith taught a hierarchy of three priesthoods—the Melchizedek, the Aaronic, and the Patriarchal.
 Each priesthood was a continuation of biblical priesthoods through lineal succession or through ordination by biblical figures appearing in visions.
 By 1835, the "lesser priesthood" was referred to as the Aaronic Priesthood.